-Mark joined the board in 2018 and serves as the Chair of the Development Committee.
+Mark joined the board in 2018 and serves as the Chair of the Development and Marketing Committee.
 He is also involved in all platform and add-on investments at Morningside, and serves on the boards of all portfolio companies.
 Mark previously served as director of multiple portfolio company boards during his time with the private equity firm Hamilton Robinson Capital Partners.

 His prior experience also includes Trigen Energy Corporation, International Paper, PRC Engineering and the U.S. Navy where he was an officer aboard the nuclear powered fast attack submarine USS San Francisco (SSN 711).
 Mark has a B.S. in petroleum engineering from Louisiana Tech University and an M.B.A. from the University of Virginia’s Darden School.

 Marie Rocha is the visionary founder behind Realist Ventures, a Connecticut-based venture fund dedicated to funding early-stage biotech and software startups.